Raiders Organization

 The Raiders Organization (Turkish: Akıncılar Derneği) is an Islamist sociopolitical group active in Turkey.
-The group formerly carried out armed activities.
-It was the paramilitary wing of the National Salvation Party (MSP) until 1981, after which it acted independently.
+It was involved in Political violence in Turkey (1976-1980) It was the paramilitary wing of the National Salvation Party (MSP) until 1981, after which it acted independently.

 History

 It was founded in Ankara on December 12, 1975, by a group of university students under the leadership of Tevfik Rıza Çavuş, with the goal of turning Turkey into an Islamic state.
 They were significantly influenced by the Iranian Revolution.
 The Raiders rapidly grew to over 1,200 branches across Turkey.
 It was a part of MSP and then became an independent organization after MSP's closure.
 Later, the Ankara Martial Law Command closed the Raiders Organisation, although it continued to defy all closures by operating underground and through rebranded organizations.
 The Raiders had both Turkish and Kurdish members, although it became Turkish majority after many of its Kurds switched their allegiance to Kurdish Hezbollah after it was founded, and began fighting in the insurgency.
 Unlike the Raiders, the Kurdish Hezbollah wanted to achieve its goals with violence, and made takfir, and were much stricter.
 The Raiders have many affiliated organisations, such as the Raider Scholar Union (Akıncı Liseliler Birliği), a faction for employees (AK-Mem), Raider Sportsmen Organization (Akıncı Sporcular Derneği) and Raider Workers (AK-İş).
 Since 2011, the Raiders are led by Fahri Çınar.
 The Raiders' ideologies are Millî Görüş, pan-Islamism, anti-communism, anti-fascism, and anti-Salafism.
 The Raiders oppose Turkish nationalism and advocate for moderate patriotism, to an extent that it does not cause hatred between people.
 They also claim that nationalism and fascism are ideologies of the Western world and have no place in Turkey or Islamic nations.
 The Raiders are not only anti-Zionist, but antisemitic as well.